Back to Insights

 1. The Latency Penalty

-Google's Core Web Vitals heavily penalize slow websites, directly impacting SEO rankings across the UAE.
-WordPress fundamentally struggles with performance due to its reliance on constant relational database queries for every single page load.
+Google's Core Web Vitals directly impact SEO rankings across the UAE.
+WordPress struggles with performance due to constant database queries on every page load.
+Next.js solves this through edge rendering, Static Site Generation, and global CDN distribution—serving cached pages from nodes physically located in Dubai.

 Ready to Engineer Your Infrastructure?